mcrosson/kmk-ardux/README.md

 Note: we borrowed the main KMK compilation processes and code and adapted them for use with this repo.

+### Safe Boot

+This will disable running *any* code on the mcu and this will force the `CIRCUITPY` disk to show, even if there are bugs or config in the firmware that will prevent it from being enabled.

+1. Tap reset button right as mcu boots to disable running code
+1. USB disk should show up
+1. Update code / `settings.toml` as appropriate

 ### Misc Information

 - Format storage via `REPL`: https://docs.circuitpython.org/en/latest/docs/troubleshooting.html